sigmasaur/AwSW-it/README.md

 * At line 1861: *or even* → *such as*, as bacteria are unicellular.
 * At line 2109, 2176, 2753, 3118, 3352: Slightly pruned to fit fewer lines.
 * At line 2348-2352, 2389-2395, 2410-2415: Assumed the authors' gender by linguistic necessity.
-* At line 2351, 2395: changed *dragon*, as they probably wouldn't refer to themselves as such, at least in the literature.
+* At line 2351, 2395: I'm inclined to change *dragon*, as they probably wouldn't refer to themselves as such, at least in the literature.
 * At line 2728, 2747, 3609: Adapted to preserve a pun; reverse translation:
   * At line 2728: *I'd have a foot on the ground.* (Can also be read as *I'd have a pied-à-terre.*)
   * At line 2747: *There's a lot of them.*